-“Practicing regular, mindful breathing exercise can be calming and energizing and can even help with stress-related health problems ranging from panic attacks to digestive disorders.”
+“Practicing a regular, mindful breathing exercise can be calming and energizing and can even help with stress-related health problems ranging from panic attacks to digestive disorders.”

 Andrew Weil, M.D.

 Since breathing is something we can control and regulate, it is a useful tool for achieving a relaxed and clear state of mind.
 I recommend three breathing exercises and techniques to help relax and reduce stress: The Stimulating Breath, The 4-7-8 Breathing Exercise (also called the Relaxing Breath), and Breath Counting.
 Try each of these breathing exercises and techniques and see how they affect your stress and anxiety levels.

 The Stimulating Breath (also called the Bellows Breath)

 The Stimulating Breath is adapted from yogic breathing techniques.
 Its aim is to raise vital energy and increase alertness.

 - Inhale and exhale rapidly through your nose, keeping your mouth closed but relaxed.
 Your breaths in and out should be equal in duration, but as short as possible.
 This is a noisy breathing exercise.